bcprescott/bcprescott.github.io/_posts/2020-06-11-Email-Sentiment-Part2.md

 ---
+layout: post
-title: "Email Sentiment Analysis Using Python & Microsoft Azure - Part 2"
+title:  Email Sentiment Analysis Using Python & Microsoft Azure - Part 2
-toc: true
-toc_sticky: true
-tags: sentiment python azure email
-categories:
-  - NLP
-header:
-  teaser: /assets/images/thinkpositive.jpg
+date: 2020-06-11 00:00:00 +0600
+description: Analyzing and performing sentiment analysis on sanitized emails using Microsoft Azure and Python.

-image: thinkpositive.jpg
+img: thinkpositive.jpg

----
-# Email Sentiment Analysis: Part 2
+tags: [Sentiment, Python, Azure, NLP]

 ---
 Just to recap real quick, Part 1 of this series was focused on grabbing a CSV export of your email Sent Items and using Microsoft Azure's Text Analytics API to return a sentiment result for each line.

 The results that we grabbed from the API we used to increment a frequency table to essentially show us the overall count of Positive, Negative, Neutral or Unknown results.